upbound/configuration-vault/README.md

 4. Open the `apis/vault/definition.yaml`.
 It contains the API definition specifying the parameters that the implementation in the composition can use.
 Individual parameters may be required or optional.
-The API or also known as composite resource definition uses the [openAPIV3Schema](https://swagger.io/specification/).
+The API also known as composite resource definition uses the [openAPIV3Schema](https://swagger.io/specification/).
 API definitions can contain status fields that may be populated with